webmasterkai/wayoffthegrid/docs/orientation/8-watermaker.md

 ## Cleaning

+The RO unit must be chemically cleaned when product water output drops below 85% of original production.
+The frequency of this occurring will vary greatly upon feed water and usage pattern.
+Fouling from the membrane will naturally occur through regular RO use.

+Prior to cleaning the membranes, verify that any reduction in product output is not the result of a corresponding variation in raw water inlet temperature or salinity.

 Use the alaki first at 50 grams per 4.5 litres water, circulate for 1/2 hour, stop circulation and let it soak for 1 hour, circulate for another 1/2 hour then flush out.
 Fill with acid at same dilution as alkali, circulate for 45 min - 1 hour then flush.
 Do not use soak for the acid.

 ## Replacement